HarshalBhute/Retail-Sales-Analysis/README.md

 6. Data Visualization that is created charts,graphs and dashboards to present key findings.

 7.Conclusion and Recommendations for improving operations in Business.

+### Recommendations:-
+1. Phone sales are prevailing hence SuperStore should always contain decent amount of Phone Stock along with its accessories.
+2. Store should give discount on Office Furniture to boost its sales.
+3. Superstore should also focus on Sales in remote areas as it will improve its creditibility.
+4. Sales in Central Region is quiet low hence should find the core problem and fix it.
+5. Customers are neglecting to buy appliances hence should provide proper EMI methods and discounts to improve appliances sale.